pineapple-spire/pineapple-spire.github.io/index.md

 - Each milestone consists of a set of tasks.
 - Tasks are described using GitHub Issues and assigned to individual developers.
 - Tasks typically involve work that can be completed in **2-4 days**.
-- Each task is developed in a separate Git branch named `issue-XX`, where `XX` is the issue number.
+- Each task is developed in a separate Git branch named `issue-XXX`, where `XXX` is the issue number.
 - Once a task is complete, its corresponding issue is closed, and the branch is merged into `master`.
 - Task statuses (To Do, In Progress, Complete) are managed via a GitHub Project Board.